sagemath/trac_to_gh/Issue 8288.md

 Keywords: enumeration depth breadth forest children

-The goal of this patch is to include breadth enumeration method for SearchForest...
+The goal of this patch is to include breadth enumeration method for SearchForest, categorify SearchForest and make it very simple for inherit from it.

-The interested is for enumerated Set defined by a set of roots and a children function.
-For a finite set of roots but infinite set (infinite depth of the tree), the breadth method is a necessity.

-The breadth method is also a need to define properly indices of infinite Graded algebra (but finite degree by degree).
-The patch contains method returning iterator of all element of given depth.

-Using extra argument : father and next_brother method, it is possible to enumerate not starting from the roots of trees. a _iter_from_to method build an iterator keeping nothing in memory than the first and the last point.
+Add an example of Parent which inherit from SearchForest should be also fine.

+Note to the buildbot / release manager: apply trac_8288_search_forest_depth_and_breath_improvement-nb.patch

 Issue created by migration from https://trac.sagemath.org/ticket/8288